 Not a lot of people are familiar with Camu Camu, yet it is one of the most natural abundant sources of vitamin C. This flowering shrub is found along the Amazonian riverside in countries such as Peru and Brazil.
 Packed with flavonoid antioxidants, this super shrub helps protect cells from free radical damage, AKA damaging molecules that come from light (think sun damage), pollution, and smoke.

 Pine Bark Extract

 The hydration factor.
 The pine bark extract in Skin Filter is sourced from pine trees that grow along the Mediterranean, and has been used traditionally for years for its skin hydration benefits.

-While the ingredients in Skin Filter were studied under dermatological control in France, we also wanted to do our own study.
-We asked volunteers to test out Skin Filter for 30 days, and show us the results.
-We took before and after photos to document, and think the results speak for themselves.
+While the ingredients in SKIN FILTER were studied under dermatological control in France, we also wanted to do our own study.
+We asked volunteers to test out SKIN FILTER for 30 days, and show us the results.
+We took before and after photos to document their progress, and think the results speak for themselves.